nonlinear-lab/FDI-and-economic-growth-in-RCEP/README.md

 4 EViews codes for ARDL analysis
 5 EViews codes for SUR-ARDL analysis
-6 EViews codes for Granger causality and Toda-Yamamoto causality test
+6 EViews codes for Granger causality and Toda-Yamamoto causality test 7 OxGauss codes for ADF test and SUR-ADF test
+8 OxGauss codes for empirical distribution of ARDL test 9 OxGauss codes for empirical distribution of SUR-ARDL test investment_grwoth.wf1